 A complete history and physical examination are still the most important steps to determine the etiology of an athlete’s groin pain.
-90% of the time a diagnosis can be made with the history and physical examination alone.
-A rushed or inadequate examination is the most common cause of a missed diagnosis.
+90% of the time, a diagnosis can be made with the history and physical examination alone.
+A rushed or inadequate physical examination is the most common cause of a missed diagnosis.

 - Pinpoint tenderness over the pubic tubercle at the point of insertion of the conjoint tendon;

 - Palpable tenderness over the deep inguinal ring;

 - Pain and/or dilation of the external ring with no palpable hernia

 - Pain at the origin of the adductor longus tendon; and

 - Dull, diffused pain in the groin, often radiating to the perineum and inner thigh or across the midline.

 MRI, CT scan, Ultrasound are used to try to image the tear in the oblique muscles.
 Unfortunately, the tests can be challenging to interpret, and there is a high false-negative rate.
 Imaging tests are mainly helpful in identifying other possible etiologies of the groin pain, for example, a hip injury.

 The physical examination must include the abdomen, the groin, the nerves, the pelvis, the adductor tendons, the hip, the spermatic cord and testicles in men, and the round ligament in women.